Doveton: Sport

-The town has 2 Australian Rules football teams Doveton football club which competes in the Outer East football competition and a team, The Doveton Eagles, competing in the Southern Football League.
+The town has 2 Australian Rules football teams, The Doveton Doves Football Club which competes in Division 2 in the Southern Football League, and The Doveton Eagles, competing in Division 4.
+Coincidentally, both clubs were premiers in 2019 in their respective competitions.

 Doveton Soccer Club participates in the Victorian State League Division 1 South-East and play their home games at Waratah South Reserve, Eumemmerring.
 Since 2016 there has also been a Doveton boxing club which affiliates with Boxing Australia.

 The Doveton Steelers play rugby league in NRL Victoria.